-The Industry Standard (AS/NZS 2311) generally calls for one coat of prep-coat plus two coats of intermediate/topcoat for broadwall urfaces; however as indicated above, this may fall short of what isactually needed to achieve a satisfactory result, in terms of pacity and desired finish, particularly when deep hue colours are being selected.
+The Industry Standard (AS/NZS 2311) generally calls for one coat of prep-coat plus two coats of intermediate/topcoat for broadwall surfaces; however as indicated above, this may fall short of what is actually needed to achieve a satisfactory result, in terms of opacity and desired finish, particularly when deep hue colours are being selected.

 It is not unusual for Paint Specifications to include a statement to the effect that “Deep hue colours or Accent clear-base colours may require more than the specified or standard number of coats in order to achieve full coverage”.